 This portion of your policy covers against lawsuits for bodily injury or property damage that you or your family members may cause to other people.
 It pays for both the cost of litigation and any court awards, up to the limit of your policy.
 It covers you whether you are at home or away.

-In the event that a visitor is injured in your home, you will not need to incur any expenses except for those associated with emergency first-aid (if applicable).
+If a visitor is injured in your home, you will not need to incur any expenses except for those associated with emergency first-aid (if applicable).
 All additional costs of the injury will be paid to the injured person up to the policy limit without a liability claim being filed against you.

 Damage caused by many disasters is covered in a standard homeowners policy, but floods, earthquakes, and other specific types of occurrences are generally excluded.
 Since policies can vary widely, the best way to be sure about specific exclusions is to read your own policy.
 Scrivens can provide additional explanation if there is anything you have difficulty understanding.